 A number of special education programs at each building assist children in challenging areas, provide academic skills training, and help with learning difficulties.

-- Special Education Listserv
+- Connect with us!
+Receive Special Education Emails

 - Wing Lake Developmental Center

 - Project Find / Child Find

 - Bloomfield Hills Association for Special Education (BHASE)

 The professional, committed staff and dedicated volunteers at the Wing Lake Developmental Center provide a warm and welcoming environment for students, ages 3 through 25, with severe cognitive and multiple impairments.
 Available to all eligible residents of Oakland County, Wing Lake helps students acquire basic skills to improve their quality of life.

 Additional information can be found on the Wing Lake Developmental Webpage.

 BHS provides instruction to students who are Deaf or hard of hearing and reside in Oakland County.
 Students attend classes with teachers, who have hearing impaired certification, at Fox Hills and Conant preschools, Eastover and Conant elementary schools, East Hills and Bloomfield Hills High School.
 Sign language interpreters are present when students who are Deaf or hard of hearing are included in general education classes at Eastover Elementary, East Hills Middle School, and Lahser High School.

 Additional information can be found on the Deaf & Hard of Hearing Webpage.